fmentink/UMAShiftML3Scripts/MLIP_UMA_Optim/readme.md

 ## Notes

 - **Sella** is optional: `pip install 'sella>=2.5.0'`.
 With `--cell-opt`, Sella uses its v2.5.0 cell-optimization support (`optimize_cell`).
 Sella does not support symmetry constraints — always pass `--no-symmetry` when using it (the script enforces this and exits with an error otherwise).
-- **Cell relaxation & stress:** when `--cell-opt` is used, the calculator enables stress prediction via FAIRChem's `predict_untrained_stress` inference setting (UMA tasks are not trained with stress labels, so stress is computed by autograd); it stays disabled otherwise to save time.
+- **Cell relaxation & stress:** when `--cell-opt` is used, the calculator enables stress prediction via FAIRChem's `predict_untrained_stress` inference setting (https://fair-chem.github.io/); it stays disabled otherwise to save time.
 See <https://fair-chem.github.io/ase-calculator/#enabling-gradient-stress-or-hessian-prediction>.
 - **CPU mode:** `--device cpu` forces CPU execution regardless of GPU availability.
 Useful on macOS, when the GPU is occupied by another process, or for debugging.
 - If FAIRChem/UMA model loading fails, check that your `fairchem-core` provides the pretrained UMA models (`fairchem.core.pretrained_mlip`) and consult <https://github.com/facebookresearch/fairchem>.
 - UMA models require a Hugging Face account with accepted access to the [facebook/UMA](https://huggingface.co/facebook/UMA) repository.
 Run `huggingface-cli login` before first use.